 In the last century, the Everett water system has grown from a simple localized system for the residents of Everett to a vital regional water provider.
-The Everett water system now supplies water to the majority of Snohomish County (more than 600,000 residents) through a network of local water providers.
+The Everett water system now supplies water to about 566,000 people or 80 percent of the businesses and residents of the Snohomish County through a network of local water providers.

 Major facilities and characteristics of the Everett water system include the following